AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

    private RtcConnection rtcConnection2 = new RtcConnection();
    ```

-2. Join a channel with the channel name `channel2` and a random user ID.
+2. Join a channel with a random user ID.

    ```java
    private boolean joinSecondChannel() {